Yidne21/LoginAndSignUp_Page/README.md

 # A JavaFX App which Authenthicate and Registers A student

-_This App Accepts Users email and Password inputs to logging them to there account and if they don't have account it enables them to sign up._
+_This App Accepts Students email and Password inputs to logging them to there account and if they don't have account it enables them to sign up._

 ## Tools used